Resonant top pair searches at the LHC: a window to electroweak phase transition: Top Pair Resonant Searches via pptoZHA

 \section{Top Pair Resonant Searches via \texorpdfstring{$pp\to ZH/A$}{pptoZHA}}

 In this section, we will discuss the dominant contributions for the 2HDM signature $pp\to ZH/A$ with top-quark pair final state $H/A\to t\bar{t}$.
 The Higgstrahlung channel, $pp\to ZH/A$, has three dominant contributions at the LHC~\cite{Goncalves:2015mfa}.
 First, it contains the loop-induced gluon fusion production $gg\to ZH/A$.
-This mode encapsulates both resonant $gg\to A/H\to ZH/A$ and non-resonant contributions, see \autoref{fig:AZH_FeynDiag}~(a-c).
-Another relevant mode stems from the tree-level Drell-Yan like production, $q\bar{q}\to Z^*\to ZH$,~\autoref{fig:AZH_FeynDiag}~(d).
-Notably, this production channel does not result into a correspondent $ZA$ final state.
+This mode encapsulates both resonant $gg\to A/H\to ZH/A$ and non-resonant contributions, see \autoref{fig:AZH_FeynDiag}~(a-c)~\footnote{Note that we grouped two diagrams with two different types of the propagators in~\autoref{fig:AZH_FeynDiag}~(c), as they share the same scaling behavior as we will discuss in the following.
+Similar for~\autoref{fig:AZH_FeynDiag}~(e).}.
+Another relevant mode stems from the tree-level Drell-Yan-like production, $q\bar{q}\to Z^*\to ZH$,~\autoref{fig:AZH_FeynDiag}~(d).
+Notably, this production channel does not result in a correspondent $ZA$ final state.
 This mode is absent at this order of perturbation expansion, as the $ZZA$ coupling is forbidden at tree-level.
 Finally, there are also important $b$-quark initiated contributions, $b\bar{b}\to ZH/A$, that can be augmented in the enhanced bottom Yukawa coupling regime, \autoref{fig:AZH_FeynDiag}~(e-g).